Johnnykoch02/VirtualAssistant/data/Gwen/Metadata/GPT_Prompt.md

   def clear_context(): Clears all running contexts and switches back to passive mode. def collect_keyword_data(int num_samples): # Collects new user Keyword activations for the model to use and train. def output_speech(string text): # Uses the Configured TTS Engine to speak the given text.

 YouTube:
-  def play(string query): # Searches and plays the top search result for the provided argument.
+  def play(string search_query, string channel_name = None): # Searches and plays the top search result for the provided query and channel if present.
+By default channel_name is none.

 Spotify:
   def play(string song, string artist): # Plays a Song with a specified artist